seabass617/Matrix-Simulation/README.md

-# p5Extravaganza
+# Matrix Simulation

-Hosting my current p5 project
+Credit for this project goes to Emily Xie, who made a tutorial on youtube.